envmetagen/metabinkit/README.md

 6579	5ea8b133-7a4c-479d-9211-7fe0392e1b05_runid=407cb32920f83b2252d840c6a949244d8c2a3bb9_ss_sample_id=Mussels-ITD24-A-UNIO-RUN7	64.828
 ```

-call metabin **rerun once new defaults for tops have been updated**
+run metabin **rerun once new defaults for tops have been updated**

+`$ metabin -i metabinkit/tests/test_files/in0.blast.tsv -o out0.bins`

 Explanation: Do not filter any alignments based on Accession Number or blacklisted taxa.
 Do not apply any "Top.." thresholds.
 Attempt to bin alignments with the following %identity thresholds: species-96%, genus-96%, family-90%, above family-89%.
 Use `taxids` column to retrieve taxonomy.

-`$ metabin -i metabinkit/tests/test_files/in0.blast.tsv -o out0.bins`

 screen output (stderr)